 Argentina worried over Russian women traveling to give birth

-BUENOS AIRES, Argentina (AP) — Argentina’s government is expressing concern over the large number of pregnant Russian women who have recently entered the country to give birth as a way to obtain an Argentine passport, claiming three Russian spies who were recently detained in Slovenia were citizens of the South American country.
+BUENOS AIRES, Argentina (AP) — Argentine officials are expressing concern over the large number of pregnant Russian women who have recently entered the country to give birth as a way to obtain an Argentine passport, claiming three Russian spies who were recently detained in Slovenia were citizens of the South American country.

 Immigration authorities forbade six pregnant Russian women from entering Argentina this week — three on Wednesday and three on Thursday — saying they had falsely claimed to be tourists, Florencia Carignano, the national director for migration, told a local news channel.

-At least some of the women have launched legal proceedings to be able to enter the country.
+At least some of the women have launched legal proceedings to be able to enter the country and a judge gave a green light to a habeas corpus petition Friday to allow the six women to provisionally enter Argentina.

-“These women who didn’t commit a crime, who didn’t break any migratory law, are being illegally deprived of their freedom,” said Christian Rubilar, who represents three of the six women detained at the Ezeiza International Airport outside Buenos Aires.
+“These women who didn’t commit a crime, who didn’t break any migratory law, are being illegally deprived of their freedom,” Christian Rubilar, who represents three of the six women detained at the Ezeiza International Airport outside Buenos Aires, said prior to the judge’s decision.

-Immigration officials expected a judge to give the greenlight for the pregnant women to enter the country, saying that while they did falsely claim to be tourists their advanced pregnancies supersede that issue, an official said on the condition of anonymity because they were not allowed to speak on the record.

-The pregnant women who have spent at least one night in airport facilities have put a spotlight on a phenomenon that has become evident in Argentina in recent weeks.
+The pregnant women have put a spotlight on a phenomenon that has become evident in Argentina in recent weeks.

 “The quantity really is very big each day, only last night in the last Ethiopian (Airlines) flight, 33 Russian citizens entered with pregnancies of approximately 32, 33, 34 weeks,” Carignano said.